1922 PGA Championship

 The 1922 PGA Championship was the fifth PGA Championship, held August 14–18 at Oakmont Country Club in Oakmont, Pennsylvania, a suburb northeast of Pittsburgh.
 The match play field of 64 competitors qualified by sectional tournaments.
 This was the first PGA Championship with a field of 64 in the bracket; the previous four had fields of 32 players.
-In the Friday final, Gene Sarazen defeated Emmet French, 4 & 3.
+In the Friday final, Gene Sarazen defeated Emmet French, 4 and 3.

 Sarazen, age 20, also won the U.S. Open a month earlier near Chicago.
 Defending champion Walter Hagen did not enter this year due to exhibition engagements; the two champions met the following year in the finals, won by Sarazen.

-This was the first of twelve major championships at Oakmont; three PGA Championships and nine U.S. Opens through 2016.
-It has hosted the U.S. Amateur five times and the U.S. Women's Open twice.
+This was the first of thirteen major championships at Oakmont; three PGA Championships and ten U.S. Opens through 2025.
+It has hosted the U.S. Amateur six times and the U.S. Women's Open twice.
 The PGA Championship returned in 1951 and 1978.

 Sarazen was the first of four players in history to win the U.S. Open and the PGA Championship in the same calendar year.
 He was followed by Ben Hogan in 1948 and Jack Nicklaus in 1980.
 Through 2012, Tiger Woods is the last to win both, in 2000, part of his Tiger Slam of four consecutive majors.